Making contributions to your RRSP

 Contribution limits to your RRSP are in part based upon a percentage of your "earned income" from the previous year.

 - Salary or wages from employment.
 This amount is reduced by deductible employment-related expenses such as union or professional dues

 - Disability pensions paid under the Canada Pension Plan (CPP) or Quebec Pension Plan (QPP) (you must be a resident of Canada when you receive the payments) and taxable income from a disability plan.
 Regular CPP and QPP retirement pensions do not qualify as earned income

 - Net income from a business carried on by a self-employed individual or by an active partner of a partnership

 - Payments from supplementary unemployment benefit plans (not Employment Insurance)

 Earned income must be reduced by the following amounts:

-Be aware, however, that waiting until a future year to "catch up" on deductible contribution room will, in most cases, result in a smaller RSP due to the loss of tax-deferred growth.
+Be aware, however, that waiting until a future year to "catch up" on deductible contribution room will, in most cases, result in a smaller RRSP due to the loss of tax-deferred growth.

 As long as you do not exceed your available contribution limit by more than $2,000 on a cumulative basis, a penalty tax of 1% per month on the excess amount will not be assessed.

 If a contribution exceeds the $2,000 excess contribution limit, it must be removed to avoid the penalty tax.
-The removal of this excess amount from the RSP may result in the inclusion of the excess amount as taxable income unless it is withdrawn in the year that it is contributed, the year the Canada Revenue Agency (CRA) Notice of Assessment is received or the following year.
+The removal of this excess amount from the RRSP may result in the inclusion of the excess amount as taxable income unless it is withdrawn in the year that it is contributed, the year the CRA Notice of Assessment is received or the following year.